Statutory Rape Law Arizona

 A common misconception about rape is that sex must be forced.
 However, statutory rape laws make it illegal to have sex with a minor even if the minor gives their consent.
+In Arizona, the age of consent is 18 years old.
 According to Arizona law, consensual sexual intercourse with an individual under the age of 18 is considered statutory rape.
 Even though a minor may have “consented” to the act, in the eyes of the law, the act is still considered a sex crime because minors are presumed unable to give informed consent to sexual activity.

 In Arizona, statutory rape is considered a felony offense, and punishment depends on the age of the victim and the age difference between the victim and the offender.
 Sexual conduct with a minor between the ages of 15 and 18 is a class 6 felony, while sexual conduct with a minor younger than 15 is a class 2 felony.
 The degree of punishment may also depend on the offender’s relationship with the minor.
 Statutory rape is elevated to a class 2 felony if the defendant was the victim’s parent (step-parent or adoptive parent), foster parent or legal guardian, teacher, or priest or clergyman.

 In order to be found guilty of this offense, the prosecution must be able to prove that the defendant knowingly and intentionally engaged in sex with the minor.
 A skilled criminal defense lawyer may be able to apply one of the following defenses to a case: